Skip to main content

 The Dark Queen of Mortholme Game Cover

-The Dark Queen of Mortholme is a single player casual role playing game with fantasy, romance and drama themes.
+The Dark Queen of Mortholme is a single player casual role playing game with fantasy and romance themes.
 It was developed by Mosu and was released on August 15, 2025.
 It received positive reviews from players.

 You are the Dark Queen—the most powerful being of your entire universe.
 Your lair is breached by an aspiring hero—a pitiful thing, easily crushed.
 Except they keep coming back.
 A 20 minute anti-game about an unconventional relationship and the capacity for change.